bballdave025/nyquist-text-existence/thematic_image_info.md

-# Thematic Image Information — Image B
-## Text Existence at the Nyquist Boundary
+# Thematic Image B: Text Existence at the Nyquist Boundary

 ## Purpose of this document